zkhan98/reading-notes/class6JS.md

 ## What is Javascript?
   - Most well known as the scripting language for web pages
-  - Don't confuse Java with Javascript.
+  - Don't confuse **Java** with **Javascript**.
 They are both two different languages that use different syntax, semantics, and use
   - JS is involved in the complex parts of a website (moving pictures, scrolling videos, etc)
+  - JavaScript variables, containers for storing data values, can be:
+    - Numbers
+    - Strings
+    - Objects
+    - Arrays
+    - Functions
+  - To declare a JS variable they can be written using
+      - var
+      - let
+      - const
+      - nothing

+## Structure of a webpage
+  - HTML
-  -
+  - CSS
-  -
+  - JS

 ## DOM Meaning
   - Document Object Model